Arcadio Larraona Saralegui: Biography

 Larraona Saralegui was born in Oteiza de la Solana, Navarra, to Patricio Larraona and his wife Bartolina Saralegui.
 He was the second of five children, his siblings being named Luis, Digna, Amparito (who died in infancy), and Amparo.
 Entering the Congregation of the Missionary Sons of the Immaculate Heart of Mary in 1899, Larraona Saralegui received his habit on 28 July 1902, and professed his final vows on 8 December 1903.
-After attending the University of Lleida, he was ordained to the priesthood by Archbishop Juan Soldevilla y Romero on 10 June 1911.
+After attending the University of Lleida, he was ordained to the priesthood by Archbishop Juan Soldevila y Romero on 10 June 1911.
 Larraona Saralegui left for Rome on the following 24 October to study at the Pontifical Roman Athenaeum S. Apollinare (from where he obtained his doctorate in canon and civil law) and the University of Rome.

 At his alma mater of the Pontifical Roman Athenaeum S. Apoillinare, he was made professor of institutions and history of civil law in 1919, and later served as professor of Roman law for forty years.
 Within the Claretians, he held the posts of counselor of the Italian province, visitor to Germany, and general assistant to Italy, Central Europe, and China.
 He was appointed consultor, in the Roman Curia, of the Sacred Congregation of the Oriental Churches on 8 October 1929, and of the Sacred Congregation of Religious on 3 December of that same year.

 He was made undersecretary (27 November 1943) and later secretary (11 December 1949) of the Congregation of Religious.
 Before naming him as major penitentiary on 13 August 1961, Pope John XXIII created him cardinal-deacon of Ss.
 Biagio e Carlo ai Catinari in the consistory of 14 December 1959.
 He thus became the first Claretian member of the College of Cardinals; he required the permission of his order to change his brown habit for scarlet robes, provided they were made of wool.
 On 12 February 1962, Cardinal Larraona Saralegui was advanced to prefect of the Sacred Congregation of Rites and, in preparation of the Second Vatican Council, president of the Pontifical Commission of the Sacred Liturgy.